ansys/pyansys-dev-guide/doc/source/library_description/packaging.rst

 How to create a package
 #######################
-Python packages are used to organize and structure a python project containing many modules and all kind of assets such as unit tests or documentation.
+Python packages are used to organize and structure a python project containing many modules and all kind of assets such as unit tests or documentation files.
 They offer an easy, reliable and comprehensive way to distribute and install python code on different platforms.

 Namespace package
 -----------------
 PyAnsys libraries use the `namespace packaging`_.
-Namespace packages allow the user to easily split subpackages from a package into single and independant distribution.
+Namespace packages allow the user to easily split subpackages from a package into a single and an independent distribution.

-Three different approaches are currently supported to create a namespace package:
+Three different approaches are currently available to create a namespace package:

 * `native namespace packages`_
 * pkgutil-style namespace packages